Graph Y 2 3x 5

 The Y-Intercept and its Interpretation

 The y-intercept, 5, represents the value of y when x is 0.
-Graphically, it's the point where the line intersects the y-axis.
+In real terms, graphically, it's the point where the line intersects the y-axis.
 In real-world applications, the y-intercept often represents an initial value or a starting point.

 Real-World Applications of Linear Equations